Investigating magnetically-induced distortions of neutron stars through gamma-ray burst X-ray plateaus: The method

-In addition, the power of gravitational radiation decays faster than that of the magnetic dipole radiation (see equations (\ref{1}) and (\ref{2})).
-When the spindown is dominated by gravitational radiation initially, there will be a moment $\tau_{\ast}$ that the spindown dominated by gravitational radiation will transform into the case of magnetic-dipole-radiation domination \citep{2001ApJ...552L..35Z,2016MNRAS.458.1660L}, i.e.,
+On the other hand, the power of gravitational radiation decays faster than that of the magnetic dipole radiation (see Eqs. (\ref{1}) and (\ref{2})).
+When the spin-down is initially dominated by gravitational radiation, there will be a moment, $\tau_{\ast}$, when the spin-down dominated by gravitational radiation will transform into the case of magnetic-dipole-radiation domination \citep{2001ApJ...552L..35Z,2016MNRAS.458.1660L}.\ This gives